pyrsmk/vertical-rhythmic/README.markdown

 IV - Additional notes
 ---------------------

-Managing many levels of line-height childs is painful and websites generally just use only one depth level, so we don't support it.
-If you want to have a `<p>` within a `<div>` within another `<div>` and all have their own line-height, just take your calculator and enjoy.
+Setting many levels of line-height childs increases exponentially the complexity of the rhythm calculation.
+Furthermore, websites generally use only one depth level.
+Thus, vertical-rhythmic doesn't support it.
+Long story short: if you want to have a `<p>` within a `<div>` within another `<div>`, and all have their own line-height, just take your calculator and enjoy.